cdbax/lambda_calc/dev_notes.md

 I thought I had this solved, by requiring the first term to be something concrete (ie. not Application), I avoid the infinite Application loop, and my parser started working.
 Then I started work on performing β-reduction on the parsed term, and realised I have a new problem.

 Starting with the term `(λxyz.zxy)ab` as a simple test for β-reduction, I realised that the parsed result isn't really representing things properly.
 Ideally, we'd have `a` being applied to `(λxyz.zxy)` and then `b` being applied next, but instead, because of the way I solved the infinite loop problem, I have `b` being applied to `a` and then that Application being applied to `λxyz.zxy`.
 To get it to look the way I want, I need to find a way for Application to allow Application as a first term, but avoid the infinite loop.

+### Solution to infinite call stack

+The solution to this was to change to a 2 step process.
+First we build a list of terms that have been successfully parsed, and then we process that list to build Application terms if applicable.
+Obviously we don't need an Application term if the list only held a single value.

+TODO: write this up properly